Webinar “5G global outlook”: questions & answers

 Recently we held a virtual webinar on 5G.
 Here, our experts respond to the additional questions we received after the live stream concluded.

-What are the use cases you see that are enabled specifically by 5G?
+What are the use cases enabled specifically by 5G?

 We believe that 5G is an evolution of 4G, where many 4G use cases can be done much better, at a larger scale or more efficiently.